Restring your racket at least once, and you will be amazed at how much difference it will make.

 Generally, the thicker the string, the less spin you can generate.
 The tradeoff is that thicker strings are more durable and shouldn’t break as often.

-For control, a lower power string will be better for this, as it will help you with placement.
+For control, a lower power string will be better, as it will help you with placement.

-Below are some of the best strings for increased topspin AND control, based on my own research.
+Below are the 5 best strings for increased topspin and control, based on my own research.

 These strings are considered to be one of the best options for generating spin.
 They have been used by Nadal and Wawrinka, as they also offer a great deal of control, as well as comfort.